mk586duke/Strontium-Ion-Trap-Heating-Dynamics-Public/README.md

 This is a manual mirror, updated from the main of my private every time there is a significant update.

 Main experiment code writing - complete - Aug 2025

--> Experiment trials                         Sep 2025
+Experiment trials                         Sep 2025   <-   Here